tinalexander/tinalexander.github.io/notes/2024/02-february.md

 > There was one confirmed case of measles in NJ earlier this year.
 Please see: https://www.nj.gov/health/cd/topics/measles.shtml

-## Reported measles cases in Virginia for 2024
+## Reported measles cases in Virginia for 2024 so far

 - **Source:** email
 - **Attribution:** Virginia Department of Health spokesperson Logan Anderson